LucieEngel/breast_ultrasound/README.md

 ## Context

-Although in France mammogram is the reference examination for breast cancer screening program, ultrasound can be performed as well for women with dense breasts or to better analyse a breast tumor detected on the mammogram.
+Although in France mammogram is the reference examination for the breast cancer screening program, ultrasound can be performed as well for women with dense breasts or to better analyse a breast tumor detected on the mammogram.

 ## Dataset